Are you a planner or a laisser faire type when it comes to narrative structure? Do you put plot, character or language first?

 One advantage of this approach is that the writer can concentrate on ‘good writing’ as distinct from obsessing about the plot.
 She can create lively characters and vibrant language before having to worry about the story, which may eventually find itself or sort itself out.

 On the other hand, I suppose the advantage of planning beforehand means that you, as the writer, will feel more in control, as you know where you are heading.
 The narrative might be more coherent and believable for the reader as a result.

 Ideally, of course, you’d try to integrate the two approaches.
 But it seems that writers tend to fall into one or other of the two categories.

 Some writers like to experiment with different approaches, especially when writing short stories.
-For example, you can have and ending in mind and work towards that.
+For example, you can have an ending in mind and work towards that.
 Or you can have the beginning and nothing else and start from there.
-In one group I attended, one of the classmates tried writing without punctuation, or with minimal punctuation, and managed to create a brilliant story.
+In one group I attended, a classmate tried writing without punctuation, or with minimal punctuation, and managed to create a brilliant story.

 One of my best short stories evolved from writing about three colours, as a constraint, which served to take the pressure off the need to tell a good story.